Spontaneous symmetry breaking: a view from derived geometry: Breaking a gauge symmetry

 Let us now enhance this theory by gauging this global symmetry.
 Add a $\gg$-valued gauge field $A$.
 We then obtain a variant of Yang--Mills--Higgs theory with representation $\gg \oplus \gg$: the theory with action functional

 When we work perturbatively around a generic critical point of the action functional, this gauge symmetry breaks.
-The gauged theory is perturbatively equivalent to a theory with a massive $\gg$-valued scalar field (playing the role of the pions) and a massive $\gg$-valued 1-form field (playing the role of the vector mesons). \end{example}
+The gauged theory is perturbatively equivalent to a theory with massless $\gg$-valued scalar fields (playing the role of the pions) and a massive $\gg$-valued 1-form field (playing the role of the vector mesons). \end{example}

 \begin{remark}[Twisting supergravity] In parallel to the story of twisting supersymmetric field theories told in Section~\ref{susy_section}, there is a setting where the supersymmetry acts locally, i.e., where the action varies in spacetime.
 A notable class of theories with local supersymmetry are supergravity theories, i.e., supersymmetric extensions of theories of classical gravity.
 Costello and Li \cite{CostelloLi} recently introduced a theory of twisting for supergravity theories; as we will explain, their prescription is yet another example of gauge symmetry breaking in the language we have discussed.